 - Ready to begin on the command “GO” the clock will start.

 - You should begin rowing at your own pace.

 - You may rest at any point during the 5000 meter row, BUT may not dismount the rower.

-- SM will be scored on your ability to complete the 5000 meter row in 25 minutes.
+- SM will be scored on your ability to complete the 5000 meter row as fast as possible.

-- Soldier member will receive more points the faster they finish.
+- SM will receive more points the faster they finish.
+(Standards – soon to come)